 2.2.
-Mandatory equipment for a new or modified UPSS
+Mandatory equipment for a new and modified UPSS

-All new and significantly modified UPSSs must have equipment installed as required by Australian Standard AS 4897-2008, The Design, Installation and Operation of Underground Petroleum Storage Systems.
+All new and significantly modified UPSS must have equipment installed as required by Australian Standard AS 4897-2008, The Design, Installation and Operation of Underground Petroleum Storage Systems.
 The equipment required by AS 4987-2008 includes (but is not limited to):

 - non-corrodible tanks and piping

 - secondary containment of tanks and piping

-- overfill protection devices
+- · overfill protection devices.

-- leak detection for tanks and piping.